rustyshakelford2/LavaFurnace/readme.txt

 *note* permissions are not required, the plugin will default to OPs if no permissions are detected *note* permission checks can be turned off with allow_freeforall=true in the config

-LavaFurnace.admin.maxForgeOverride         <- overrides the max forge limit for admin or player
+lavafurnace.admin.maxForgeOverride         <- overrides the max forge limit for admin or player

-LavaFurnace.player.build                   <- Can build lava furnace
+lavafurnace.player.build                   <- Can build lava furnace
-LavaFurnace.admin.build                    <- Can build lava furnace
+lavafurnace.admin.build                    <- Can build lava furnace

-LavaFurnace.admin.fuel                     <- can fuel any lava furnace...
+lavafurnace.admin.fuel                     <- can fuel any lava furnace... lavafurnace.player.fuel                    <- can fuel only their own lava furnace...

-LavaFurnace.player.fuel                    <- can fuel only their own lava furnace...
+lavafurnace.admin.lavablockfuel            <- can fuel any lava furnace... lavafurnace.player.lavablockfuel           <- can fuel only their own lava furnace...

-LavaFurnace.admin.destroy                  <- can destroy any lava furnace...
-LavaFurnace.player.destroy                 <- can only destroy their own lava furnace...
+lavafurnace.admin.destroy                  <- can destroy any lava furnace... lavafurnace.player.destroy                 <- can only destroy their own lava furnace...

-LavaFurnace.admin.use                      <- can use any lava furnace LavaFurnace.player.use                     <- can only use a lava furnace they create
+lavafurnace.admin.use                      <- can use any lava furnace lavafurnace.player.use                     <- can only use a lava furnace they create

-LavaFurnace.chest                          <- can place production chests limited by config
+lavafurnace.chest                          <- can place production chests limited by config

 ***************************
 Final notes: